-Assoc.
-Professor of Christian Counseling and Director of Assessment, Graduate School of Theology and Ministry
+Director of Assessment; Professor of Christian Counseling, Graduate School of Theology and Ministry

 Dr. Sandra Richardson became acquainted with Oral Roberts University by ORU students who regularly attended her local church to minister and lead worship.
 The seed of their Christian witness, enthusiasm and genuine love for Christ created a deeper desire in her to serve God as a youth.

 While attending Oklahoma State University, she began ministering in local churches throughout Oklahoma and co-founded Interdenominational Christian Fellowship, a campus ministry that impacted the lives of hundreds of college students from various denominations and diverse backgrounds.

 While completing her master’s degree in Christian Counseling at ORU, Dr. Richardson embraced the vision of going into every person's world with the healing power of God and, upon graduation, began her counseling career working with diverse populations including federal inmates, incarcerated juvenile delinquents, youth and families in community mental health.
 Later, she earned a doctorate in educational leadership and served as an administrator in various counseling, educational and criminal justice programs.